IagodeOliveira/chatProject/README.md

-Chitchat is a chat simulation made basically using nodeja express and socketio
+Chitchat is a chat simulation made basically using nodejs express and socketio